MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ### Fabric prerequisites

-To access the git integration feature, you need one of the following licenses:
+To access the git integration feature, you need one of the following:

 - [Power BI Premium license](/power-bi/enterprise/service-premium-what-is).
 Your Power BI premium license will continue to work for all Power BI features.
-- [Fabric license](../../enterprise/licenses.md#capacity-and-skus).
-A Fabric license is necessary to use all supported Fabric items.
+- [Fabric capacity](../../enterprise/licenses.md#capacity-and-skus).
+A Fabric capacity is required to use all supported Fabric items.

 In addition, your organization’s administrator has to [enable the Fabric switch](../../admin/fabric-switch.md).
 If this switch is disabled, contact your administrator.